On the stability of Rotating States in Second-Order Self-Propelled Multi-Particle Systems: Introduction

-Numerical simulations have captured a range of limit behaviors for this $4n$ dimensional system, including configurations in which the agents rotate around a stationary center of mass, $r_k(t) = e^{ \pm i ( t +\theta_k)}+R_0$ (Figure \ref{FigureRingState}), and perturbations of the linear motion with unit speed, $r_k(t)=v_0 t+d$, $v_0, d\in \mathbb R^2$ (Figure \ref{FigureTranslatingState}).
-Following \cite{Szwaykowska:2016}, we call the circular limit cycles \emph{ring states} and identical linear solutions \emph{translating states}.
+Mathematical models of multi-agents whose dynamics is very simple if acting in isolation, but develop complex patterns or structures when coupled, go as far back as 1951 \cite{Turing:1952}.
+These models highlight a paradoxical aspect in the evolution of multi-agent dynamical systems: otherwise ``dead'' cells (i.e. convergent to a stable fixed point, \cite{Smale:1976}) turn alive (pulsating or oscillating) due to their interactions.

-In this paper, we investigate the stability of ring states whose agents rotate in the same direction about their center of mass.
-We note that the collection of ring states contains an $(n-2)$-dimensional submanifold consisting of (non-isolated) fixed points when viewed from a special rotating frame of reference.
-The presence of non-isolated fixed points in dynamical systems renders ineffective the usual simplifications and dimension-reduction techniques such as normal forms or Taylor approximations of the flow on the center manifold.
-In our proof of stability, we overcome this limitation by introducing a new technique for approximating the center manifold of dynamical systems with non-isolated fixed points, Section \ref{SubsectionApproxCenterManifold} and Appendix.
-The following is the main result of the paper.
+If the agents in Equation (\ref{eqnMainModel}) are isolated from each other ($\mathrm{A}=0$), they maintain their initial directions of motions, along $\dot r_k(0)$ , while their speeds converge to one, leading to agents dispersing.
+Coupling fundamentally changes the dynamics: agents remain within bounded distance from the center of mass ( \cite{MedynetsPopovici:2021}), with the center of mass itself having bounded range or escaping to infinity.
+Figure \ref{FigureRingState} illustrates oscillatory patterns in swarms whose center of mass has bounded motion.

-\begin{theorem} Every ring state solution of Equation (\ref{eqnMainModel}) is stable.
-Furthermore, every solution that starts near a ring state converges to a nearby ring state. \end{theorem}
+Numerical simulations have captured two seemingly stable limit patterns for (\ref{eqnMainModel}): circular configurations in which the agents eventually rotate around a stationary center of mass, $\mathrm r_k(t) =\frac{1}{\mathrm A} e^{ \pm i \mathrm A t} e^{ i\theta_{0,k}}+\mathrm R_0$ (Figure \ref{FigureRingState}, Right), and rectilinear motion with unit speed, $r_k(t)=v_0 t+d$, the latter proven stable in \cite{Popovici}.